ROASTED PEPPER SAUCE –

 DIRECTIONS:

-- Measure ingredients into a quality blender and puree to desired creaminess.
 Taste and adjust seasonings to taste.
-This sauce can be set aside for later use and warmed when needed.
+This sauce can be set aside for up to two days and gently rewarmed when needed.

 TERI’S TIPS: